 When It Might Be Worth Hiring an Attorney

 Although it’s possible to file bankruptcy without an attorney, it’s generally not recommended.
-The bankruptcy process can be complex, and an attorney can help you navigate the system, protect your assets, and ensure that you receive the debt relief you need.
+The bankruptcy process can be complex, and an attorney can help you understand the process, protect your assets, and ensure that you receive the debt relief you need.
 The cost of hiring a bankruptcy attorney can often be outweighed by the benefits of having expert guidance and representation.

 See also: Should I File Bankruptcy?